kampersanda/xcdat/README.md

 ## Command line tools

  Xcdat provides command line tools to build the index and perform searches, which are inspired by [marisa-trie](https://github.com/s-yata/marisa-trie).
+All the tools will print the command line options by specifying the parameter `-h`.

 ### `xcdat_build`

-It builds the trie index from data set.
+It builds the trie index from a given dataset consisting of keywords separated by newlines.
+The keywords have to be sorted (in ascii order) and unique.

+The following command builds the trie index from dataset `enwiki-latest-all-titles-in-ns0` and writes the index into file `idx.bin`.

 ```
 $ xcdat_build enwiki-latest-all-titles-in-ns0 idx.bin -u 1